cscorley/dissertation/chapters/01_introduction/00_introduction.md

 tasks without a model of the complete source code.
 For example, when assigning a developer to a change task, a topic model can be used to associate developers with topics that characterize their previous changes.
-In this scenario, a model of the changesets created by each developer may be more useful than a model of the files changed by each developer.
-Moreover, as a typical changeset is smaller than a typical file, a changeset-based model is less expensive to keep current than a file-based model.
+In this scenario, a model of the text changed by each developer may be more useful than a model of the files changed by each developer.

 While using file-based models is a natural fit for program comprehension tasks such as feature location and bug localization, they still are unable to stay